cecuesta/selective-reprocessing/README.md

  - git version 1.8.3.1 or greater

  this enviroment has been tested in Centos 7,8,9 and Ubuntu 20.4, 22.4

+Use of a virtual machine is recommended.
+We have used a VM with 8 cores, 16 GB RAM, 160 GB HDD for testing

 ## Configuration
  first step should be clone github repository with following command: